lyal/base-expo-rn-ts-with-btab/README.md

 To get everything to work nicely with Typescript, I reformated the \*.js files by creating subdirectories with the same name as the file name, copy the file into that directoy, and renaming the file to *index.ts* or *index.tsx*.
 For example: *./screens/HomeScreen.js* became *./screens/HomeScreen/index.tsx*.
 This did cause the need to add an addition offset of directories since the *index.tsx* file is one level deeper.

 This all works, removing the file not found errors that appear in the Visual Studio Code IDE, but this is very messy.
 I'm going to experiment to see if there is a better way but for now this is about a clean as I can get it.

+I'd also like to remove the "../.." indirect addressing with absolue directories but so far no luck.
+All that has happen with try adding base paths to the configuration(s) is to have the whole thing fail.